Interactive Force-Impedance Control: Introduction

-With the development of lightweight collaborative robots, physical human-robot interaction (pHRI) provides operators a direct and intuitive ways to manipulate robots according to their intentions.
+\IEEEPARstart{W}{ith} the development of lightweight collaborative robots, physical human-robot interaction (pHRI) provides operators direct and intuitive ways to manipulate robots according to their intentions.
 Research in this field has primarily focused on human safety, physical fatigue, and intention estimation.
 Among pHRI tasks, trajectory tracking and regulation (i.e., compliance control with a stationary desired pose) are the most widely studied, while relatively fewer studies have addressed direct force control.
-In trajectory tracking or regulation tasks, where contact primarily arises from the human, signals such as external wrenches, joint torque, and robot dynamics can effectively convey human intentions to the robot.
-Human intention estimation methods include external force analysis in the time or frequency domain \cite{geravand2013human} \cite{duchaine2012stable}, nominal robot dynamics, and data-driven approaches such as model-free neural network, model-based human impedance models, Gaussian process regression \cite{wang2023role}, and machine learning techniques.
-Some approaches assume consistent human-guidance forces during cooperation \cite{khoramshahi2020dynamical}, while others exploit the derivative of force frequency components for rapid distinction between cooperative forces and collisions \cite{kouris2018frequency}.
-Deviations from nominal robot dynamics can also indicate human interaction through arm stiffening \cite{landi2017admittance}.
+In trajectory tracking or regulation tasks, where contact is mainly induced by the human, signals such as external wrenches, joint torque, and robot dynamics can effectively convey human intentions to the robot.
+Human intention estimation methods include external force analysis in the time or frequency domain \cite{geravand2013human} \cite{duchaine2012stable}, nominal robot dynamics \cite{landi2017admittance}, and data-driven approaches such as model-free neural networks, model-based human impedance models, Gaussian process regression \cite{wang2023role}, and other machine learning techniques.
 Bayesian neural networks combined with human model learning can improve intention estimation accuracy and reduce human–robot disagreement \cite{ma2024human}.
 Machine learning applied to joint torque sensing has enabled intrinsic tactile perception \cite{iskandar2024intrinsic}, while multimodal intention recognition integrating vision and tactile data outperforms monomodal methods \cite{wong2023vision}.
-Nevertheless, these methods are generally valid only in contact-sparse environments.
-To address the challenges of passivity and safety in contact-rich pHRI, energy tank based methods have been proposed.
-A virtual energy tank supplies energy to the controller \cite{angerer2017port}, regulates impedance parameter adaptation, and attenuates control output when needed.
-By defining an appropriate energy budget, the tank stores dissipated energy and compensates for non-passive behaviors that increase system energy, such as variations in inertia or stiffness in impedance/admittance control \cite{raiola2018development} \cite{landi2018passivity}.
-Energy tanks have also been used in teleoperated robotic surgery to ensure passivity during stiffness adaptation and mode switching between autonomous and teleoperated control \cite{ferraguti2015energy}.
-Furthermore, the tank energy has been utilized as an indicator of human interaction intent \cite{khoramshahi2020dynamical}, allowing the robot to either track predefined trajectories or adapt compliantly to human input.
+Nevertheless, these methods are generally effective in contact-sparse environments.
+To address the challenges of passivity and safety in contact-rich pHRI, energy tank-based methods have been proposed.
+A virtual energy tank supplies energy to the controller \cite{angerer2017port}, regulates impedance/admittance parameter adaptation, and attenuates the control output when needed.
+By defining an appropriate energy budget, the tank stores dissipated energy and compensates for non-passive behaviors that increase system energy, such as variations in inertia or stiffness in impedance control \cite{raiola2018development} \cite{ferraguti2015energy}, as well as adaptive variations of inertia and damping in admittance control to mitigate oscillatory instabilities in pHRI caused by changes in human arm stiffness \cite{ferraguti2019variable}.
+Furthermore, energy tanks have also been adopted in hierarchical impedance control to recover passivity lost due to null-space projections in multi-task robotic systems \cite{dietrich2016passive}.
+Tank energy has also been utilized as an indicator of human interaction intent, while still ensuring passivity \cite{khoramshahi2020dynamical}.